Fear

 We don’t do well with extended fear.
 All possible adverse events are likely with enough imagination, so we tend to become increasingly fearful of everything if we focus solely on our fears.

-If we persist in fear, we can extend our connection with death to other needs and wants completely unrelated to death.
+If we persist in fear, we can extend our connection with death to other needs and wants that are completely unrelated to death.

 Fighting Fear